PHILATELIC EXPERTS, STAMP FORGERY GUIDE

 first published in February 2001 as a link directory, and was enlarged in May 2004 with a stamp forgery literature bibliography.
 In 2005 separate forgery monographs (eg. Ruhleben, Samoa Express) as well as other philatelic articles (eg. Mozambique Co.) written by ourselves were added to the site's contents.
 This publishing activity has continued with several more papers (notably in November 2006).

-These pages do not utilise cookies (ref.
-EU Directive 2002/58/EC), nor Flash.
+Since September 2003 these pages are available on this web site, Filatelia.
+On 2 November 2015 the site was moved to a new web host.
+This site does not utilise cookies or similar.
 The compilations are protected by copyright.
-The filatelia.fi site is published and hosted in Finland and shall be governed by Finnish law and shall be subject to the jurisdiction of the courts of the Republic of Finland.
+The filatelia.fi site is published by G. Kock, hosted in Finland and shall be governed by Finnish law and shall be subject to the jurisdiction of the courts of the Republic of Finland.

 Further reading: